An inside look at the history and manufacturing process of barrel making at McGowen Barrel.

 Back in the post World War II years there was a boom in barrel making.
 Prior to the war, there were very few barrel makers outside of the big manufacturers like Winchester.
 However, after the war, names like P.O.
-Ackley, Atkinson & Marquart, Bliss Titus, Bill Sukalle, and Harry McGowen all became know for high quality barrels.
+Ackley, Atkinson & Marquart, Bliss Titus, Bill Sukalle, and Harry McGowen all became known for high-quality barrels.

 Upon arrival in Kalispell, MT, the Pratt & Whitney gundrills and reamers were cleaned and repaired to deliver premium accuracy.
-A CNC Lathe was added to improve quality and delivery time in contouring barrels.
+A computer numerically controlled (CNC) lathe was added to improve quality and delivery time in contouring barrels.
 Then a Haas VF-4 machining center was added, allowing the company to offer fluted, octagon (8 sided), and dodecagon (12 sided) configurations.
 The quality of finish that the CNC mill delivers is far superior to that of a manual machine and greatly reduces the time needed to hand finish a barrel.

 Barrels from McGowen are currently all button rifled, but starting in 2011 cut rifled barrels will become a standard offering as well.
 Calibers and twists already cover an impressive range from .17 to .50 caliber in a wide variety of twist rates, all displayed on the company website.
 “Imagine the possibilities when we add cut rifling to our offerings,” the company said.
 “Few companies offer both button and cut rifled barrels.”